What is AEPS and Why is it Important for You?

 Taking Out Cash (Cash Withdrawal)

-If you need physical money, you can withdraw cash from your Aadhaar-linked account using your iris scan at an authorised AEPS point.
-This is very useful when you are in an area without an ATM.
+If you need physical cash, you can withdraw cash from your Aadhaar-linked account using your iris scan at an authorised AEPS point.
+This is particularly beneficial in areas lacking ATM access.

 Putting Money In (Cash Deposit)

 You can also deposit cash into your bank account through an AEPS agent.
-This makes it convenient to put money into your account without having to go to your bank.
+This makes it convenient to deposit funds into your account without needing to visit your bank branch.

 Sending Money to Others (Fund Transfer)